colibris-framework/colibris/README.md

     colibris-start-project ${PROJECT_NAME} --template git@gitlab.com:safefleet/microservice-template.git

 Your project folder will contain a package derived from your project name as well as various other stuff.
+You'll find a `settings.py` module in the project package; you will want to edit it to adapt it to your project's needs.

 The commands in this document assume you're in your project folder and you have your virtual environment correctly sourced, unless otherwise specified.